ourskyai/oursky-examples/README.md

 ### Python

-* [python-poetry-sda-basic](./python-poetry-sda-basic) - Uses the OurSky SDA Python SDK to show how to import and use the SDK to fetch an array of TDMs
+* [python-poetry-sda-basic](./python-poetry-sda-basic) - Uses the OurSky SDA Python SDK to show how to import and use the SDK to fetch an array of TDMs.
+* [python-schedule-search-instructions](./python-schedule-search-instructions) - Uses the OurSky API to create search instructions for satellites with outdated orbital information.

 ### C#